JustForkin/createjs_ui/README.md

 ======
 (note: this ToDo list does not show an order or priority, nor will it all be implemented, its just a list of things that would be nice-to-have)

+ - find a nicer name (createjs_ui does not roll that easily off the tongue)
+ - better and more detailed documentation
+ - How-To tutorial and beginners documentation
- - buttons without theme should at least show the label.
+ - Bugfix: buttons without theme should at least show the label.
  - text renderer to allow DOM-text (makes i18n for some projects easier)
- - find a nicer name (createjs_ui does not roll that easily off the tongue)
- - viewport(s)
+ - viewport(s) ?
  - build/compress themes
  - benchmarking capabilities
  - handle if createjs_ui gets imported before easeljs